Blog

 In a recent Think With Google newsletter, they offered this feedback:

 If you’ve decided that hosting a virtual event is the way to go, make sure you make the most of the tools at your disposal.
 Need some help?
-Check out our downloadable guide to making videos and hosting events on YouTube, complete with links to many more resources and video tutorials.
+Check out our guide to making videos and hosting events on YouTube, complete with links to many more resources and video tutorials.

 NEW: Brand new guide from Google.
 Download it here: Taking Your Events Online